 The Astounding Award for Best New Writer is given to the best new science fiction or fantasy writer whose first work of science fiction or fantasy was published in a professional publication in the previous two years.
-For the 2020 award, which is presented at the World Science Fiction Convention (WorldCon), the qualifying work must have been published in 2018 or 2019.
+For the 2024 award, which will be presented at the Glasgow 2024 Worldcon, the qualifying work must have been published in 2022 or 2023.

 There can be confusion over the term “professional publication” since the Science Fiction & Fantasy Writers of America (SFWA), the World Science Fiction Society (WSFS), and the award sponsor define it differently.
 For the purposes of the Award, professional publications are works sold for more than a nominal amount and published anywhere in the world.

 Please refer to the Eligibility F.A.Q. for an explanation of qualifying publications and answers to common questions.

 The Astounding Award is administered by the Hugo Administrators of each Worldcon, but the rules are determined by the award sponsor, Dell Magazine, and published on this website.
 Eligibility rules were changed in 2005 and the name of the award was changed in 2019.
 Eligibility rules have been roughly aligned with SFWA requirements and may change in the future due to changes in the SFWA rules.

 The Astounding Award uses the same nomination and voting mechanism as the Hugo, even though the Astounding Award is not a Hugo.